cloudreach/aws-lambda-es-cleanup/README.md

   es-cleanup-lambda: es-cleanup-lambda-prod-es-cleanup-lambda
 ```

+### Terraform deployment

+This lambda function can be also build using terraform followings this [README](terraform/REAME.md).

 ## How to Contribute

 We encourage contribution to our projects, please see our [CONTRIBUTING](CONTRIBUTING.md) guide for details.